 The Battle of Westport was an important victory for the Union in the Civil War, effectively ending the Confederate campaign west of the Mississippi River.
 In the decades following the war, the town—now known as Kansas City—grew quickly as railroads and westward expansion brought more people to the area.
 It was during this period that the city became the nation's cattle-trading center, forming its reputation as a cow town.

 Contrary to most of the country, Kansas City continued to develop through the Great Depression, led by its strong-armed political powerhouse "Boss" Thomas Pendergast.
 Many of the art-deco buildings that populate downtown were built in the 1920s and 1930s.
 Despite Prohibition, nightclubs flourished under Pendergast, and with them, Kansas City jazz.
-The 18th and Vine District became a hotbed for black musicians, including Count Basie and Charlie Parker.
+The 18th and Vine District became a hotbed for jazz musicians, including Count Basie and Charlie Parker.

 A 1951 flood devastated the city, but the downtown area was revitalized in the late 1960s and early 1970s.
 The construction of interstate highways spurred housing developments, office parks and shopping districts in the smaller communities around Kansas City.